GabeScott/standard-works-vault/General Conference/2007 October - Live by Faith and Not by Fear.md

 I seek the companionship of the Holy Ghost as I speak with you this Sabbath morning.

 The overwhelming feeling that I have in receiving this call is that we must live by faith and not by fear.
 In 2 Timothy, the Apostle Paul references the faith of Timothy’s grandmother Lois and his mother, Eunice.
 Paul writes:

-“For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind” (2 Timothy 1:7).
+“For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind” ([[2 Timothy 1.7|2 Timothy 1:7]]).

 In my own case, I respectfully acknowledge ancestors now on the other side of the veil who gave everything asked of them to build the kingdom of God upon the earth.